 Probably THE most comprehensive documentary series covering the most amazing flora and fauna on our planet, this is a must-see for all nature lovers.
 I can’t even begin to count the many places this documentary series has contributed to my travel bucket list.
 If this doesn’t show you how important it is for all this beauty to be preserved nothing will.

 Two unlikely characters – one filthy rich, the other working-class – share a hospital room and a destiny: a terminal illness.
 They head off on an adventure, doing all the stuff they’ve always wanted to do.
 Starring movie legends Jack Nicholson and Morgan Freeman.

 Released at a time when I went through a major life event (separation and ultimately divorce), this movie inspired me to write up (and start ticking off) my own bucket list.

 79. The Endless Summer (1965/7.8)

-Dubbed the greatest surf movie of all times, this documentary follows two young surfers on an adventure around the world in search of the perfect wave.
+Dubbed the greatest surf movie of all time, this documentary follows two young surfers on an adventure around the world in search of the perfect wave.

-Not a surfer myself, I do love watching expert surfers riding the waves.
-In 2005, I even traveled to the north-coast of Hawaii to see them.
+Not a surfer myself, but I do love watching expert surfers riding the waves.
+In 2005, I even travelled to the north coast of Hawaii to see them.